-Here’s one of two special Collection Selections: the result of the opening of the Daily Herald Archive to the Pararchive: Open Access Community Storytelling and the Digital Archive—a research project funded by the Arts and Humanities Research Council.
+This special Collection Selection is the result of the opening of the Daily Herald Archive to Pararchive: Open Access Community Storytelling and the Digital Archive—a research project funded by the Arts and Humanities Research Council.

 Mining the archive for the project was Niamh O’Donnell, a student at the School of Media and Communication, along with support from Fiona Philip and Daniel Mutibwa, Pararchive Research Fellows at the University of Leeds.
 The team picked out a slice of history showing the federated city of Stoke-on-Trent, its factories, luminaries and workers over four decades.